 We have a great need for volunteers to staff at our two Centers.
 In doing so, you will be making a huge difference in the quality of life for these children.
 Find out more >>

 Both locations will be closed on 12/24, and 12/25 in observation of Christmas.
 We will also be closed on 12/31, and 1/1 in observation of the New Year.
 Happy Holidays!

 East Valley Center

 1020 N Horne, Mesa, Arizona 85203

-To use one of Arizonans for Children’s two visitation centers for supervised visits for foster children and biological parents, Parent/Case Aides must attend an orientation at our Phoenix Visitation Center.
-Upon successful completion of this mandatory orientation; you will be given an Arizonans for Children badge.
+To use one of Arizonans for Children’s two visitation centers for supervised visits for foster children and biological parents, Parent/Case Aides must attend an orientation.
+Upon successful completion of this mandatory orientation; you will be given an Arizonans for Children badge that will need to be renewed yearly.
 The next orientations will be held:

 Arizonans for Children opened the state’s first Children’s Visitation Center in Phoenix in January 2003.
 This Center, which is the foundation for all of Arizonans for Children’s programs, provides a safe home-like environment where supervised family visitations and bonding activities can take place.
 Due to the intense community need and the success of the first Center in June 2007 we opened our second Center in Desert Heritage Church in Mesa.